 In these descriptions '<Bit>' represents the bit variable in the process map being tested or set by the logic operator.
 'RLO' stands for Result of Logic Operator.
-In other words it is the result of any previous operations, not an operator in the example.
-A (red highlight) shows the operator position in the example. '/' and '/' are the open and close comment markers respectively.
+In other words it represents the result of any previous operations, and is used as the input to this example.
+A (red highlight) simply shows the operator position in this example. '/' and '/' are the open and close comment markers respectively.